eoli3n/eoli3n.github.io/archlinux/_posts/2020-05-09-system-rollbacks.md

 *11 May 2020*

 ``zectl-pacman-hook`` is now distributed through AUR: [https://aur.archlinux.org/packages/zectl-pacman-hook/](https://aur.archlinux.org/packages/zectl-pacman-hook/)
-At each upgrade, a pacman hook triggers a boot environment creation and a rotation.
+At each kernel upgrade, a pacman hook triggers a boot environment creation and a rotation.
+It would help on any problem with the zfs module build.
-I opened issues to [add prune feature](https://github.com/johnramsden/zectl/issues/16) to ``zectl``, and to [increase possible number of boot envs](https://github.com/johnramsden/zectl/issues/19).
+I opened issues to [add prune feature](https://github.com/johnramsden/zectl/issues/16) to ``zectl``.

 ```
 $ sudo pacman -Syu